Carb Questions Answered

 Q: What foods contain carbohydrates?

 A: Sweeteners like sugar, maple syrup, and honey are 100% carbohydrate.
-Other foods such as fruits, vegetables, grains (flour, cereal, bread, pasta, rice, and more), pulses (beans and peas), milk and yogurt contain some carbohydrates.
+Other foods such as fruits, vegetables, grains (flour, cereal, bread, pasta, rice, and more), pulses (beans and peas), milk and yogurt contain some carbohydrates, but aren't 100% carb.

 Q: Are carbs bad for us?

-A: No. All carbs are NOT created equal.
+A: No, not at all.
+But not all carbs are created equal.
 Many are loaded with essential nutrients to keep us healthy.
 Others, like table sugar, are “empty calories” and contain just sugar…and nothing else.

 A: Sugar (white or brown), syrups (maple, agave, brown rice), marshmallows, jello, and soda are 100% “empty calorie” sugar.
 Cakes, cookies, ice cream, and pies contain a lot of “empty calorie” sugar as well.

 A: Yes, our body need carbs for several reasons.
 One is that carbs turn into a sugar (glucose) that the body needs to stay alive.
 Our brain at just 2% of our body weight, requires 25% of all the calories we need in a day – and it only uses glucose.
-Red blood cells that carry oxygen also require glucose.
+Red blood cells that carry oxygen also require glucose as do nerve cells.

-A: You wish!
+A: Don't we wish!
 No, we can’t convert body fat into glucose.
 The body CAN convert some proteins into glucose…hence why people on low carb diets don’t die.
-But, proteins simply don’t have the same nutrients that carbs do.
+But, while proteins can be converted into glucose, it's not recommended to cut out all carbs.
+That's because protein-rich foods simply don’t have the same nutrients that carbs do.

 A: Any carbohydrate will turn into “sugar” (or glucose) in the body.
 So, it’s best to select carbs that are nutrient-rich, rather than empty calorie sugars.
 And, don’t forget, anything in excess is harmful.

-A: Many carbohydrates contain nutrients (vitamins, minerals, antioxidants) that we just can’t find in other foods.
-Proteins and fats don’t contain any fiber.
+A: Many carbohydrates contain nutrients (such as B vitamins, vitamin C, antioxidants, and fiber) that we just can’t find in most protein-rich foods.

 A: Non-digestible fiber helps to make us feel full.
-25-30g of fiber are recommended daily for a number of reasons.
+It's recommended we eat 25-30g of fiber daily for a number of reasons.
 Fiber intake promotes a healthy gut and can lower our risk of colon cancer.
 They also help to lower our blood glucose (blood sugar) and our bad cholesterol.
+Remember, most protein-rich foods contain no fiber.

-A: Broccoli, banana, black beans, apple, squash, potatoes, pinto beans, kale, green leafy vegetables, cauliflower, whole grain bread, oatmeal, and so many more foods.
+A: There are so many!
+Broccoli, banana, black beans, apple, squash, potatoes, pinto beans, kale, green leafy vegetables, cauliflower, whole grain bread, oatmeal, and so many more foods.

 A: That term refers to how fast carbs turn into glucose once you eat them.
-Some will bring up your blood glucose in minutes (think soda, white bread, white rice) so they “spike” your blood glucose – giving you a quick fix followed by an energy crash.
-Others give you a slow and steady rise over a couple of hours (beans, oatmeal).
+Some will bring up your blood glucose in minutes (think white bread and white rice) so they “spike” your blood glucose – giving you a quick fix followed by an energy crash.
+Others give you a slow and steady rise over a couple of hours (such as vegetables, beans, oatmeal).

 A: Yes, for several reasons.
 That energy crash can make you feel hungrier – potentially causing you to overeat.
 Also, the pancreas responds to that rush of sugar by secreting lots of insulin.
 Overtime that could lead to insulin resistance – where your body doesn’t effectively use insulin, and then diabetes.